Mixtures of g-priors in Generalized Linear Models

 \section{Acknowledgement}

 The authors thank the Editor, Associate Editor and the two reviewers for suggestions that led to a greatly improved paper.
 The authors also thank Drs.~James O. Berger, D. Andrew Brown, Michael B. Gordy, and Yuzo Maruyama for helpful discussions.
-This material is based on work supported, in part, by the National Science Foundation Grant under grant DMS-11060891.
-Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation. }
+This material is based on work supported, in part, by the National Science Foundation under grant DMS--11060891 and the National Institute of Health grant 1--R21--ES020796-01.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the NSF or NIH. }